flyteorg/flyte/docs/introduction/flyte_fundamentals/run_schedule.md

 Running your workflows locally is great for the initial stages of testing, but what if you need to make sure that they run as intended on a Flyte cluster?
-What if you need to run them on a regular cadence?
+And, what if you need to run them on a regular cadence?

 In this guide we'll cover how to run and schedule workflows for both development and production use cases.